CoinFabrik/web3-grant/detectors/semgrep/set-contract-storage/README.md

 message advises that only the contract owner should be allowed to perform this operation.

-## Limitations
+## Caveats
 If ownership validation is performed in an auxiliary function, the linter will not be able to identify it, and the warning will be indicated as a false positive.